provenance-io/provenance/x/name/spec/01_concepts.md

 The name service builds up a hierarchy of names similar to DNS using dot separated strings.
 Each level in the heirarchy can be set up with an account that "owns" the name.
-This owner must sign transactions that seek to add new names under this level.
-Names created under another name can have a new owner thus transfering control from one account to another.
+This owner must sign transactions that seek to add new names under Names created under another name can have a new owner, thus transferring control from one account to another.

 ## Delegating Control